abap2UI5/docs/docs/development/barcodes.md

 ---
 # Barcode Scanning

+Barcode scanning functionality is widely used in enterprises.
+With abap2UI5, you can:
+* Scan barcodes
+* Handle focus transitions
+* Play sounds for user feedback
+* Display barcodes
+This section provides all the information you need to get started easily.

+#### Scanning

 Since UI5 version 1.102, the `sap.ndc.BarcodeScannerButton` control is part of the UI5 library, making barcode scanning simple and straightforward.

-#### Scanning

-The barcode scanner control can be used like any other UI5 control with abap2UI5.
-Below is a snippet demonstrating the basic functionality.
-You can add your custom barcode handling after the scanning event is triggered:
+You can use the barcode scanner control like any other UI5 control with abap2UI5.
+Below is an example demonstrating basic functionality.
+You can customize the handling after the scanning event is triggered:

 ```abap
 METHOD z2ui5_if_app~main.